How Acupuncture Works:

 Since needling into the body activates healing activities, acupuncture is performed by locating the injured body part, the body part that is not properly and/or the body part that is chronically not fully healing and needling into the tissue, around the tissue, and/or other tissues that are interrelated.
 This increases healing activities in the areas of concern.

 Acupuncture is an effective treatment for promoting healing of various body tissues including muscle, tendon, connective tissue, ligament, nerve, and so on.

 A series of treatments over time brings optimal results by promoting healing activities to continue over the time it takes to fully heal.

-The immediate effect experienced when receiving acupuncture tends to be pain relief, anxiety relief, and depression relief.
-It heightens the persons sense of wellbeing.
+The immediate effect experienced when receiving acupuncture tends to be pain relief, anxiety relief, depression relief, followed by a good nights sleep.
+Acupuncture heightens the persons sense of wellbeing and supports good sleep.

 When a needle penetrates through the skin, nerves respond by sending signals to key neurologic sites in the brain and spinal cord.
 These signals activate various nerve pathways, stimulate the release of various chemistry and activate neurologic rebalancing/modulating responses.
 Acupuncture changes nervous system chemistry & behavior.

 When acupuncture is done in a series over time, pain relief and neurological rebalancing accumulates.
 These processes are known to be a part of how/why acupuncture is so effective for acute pain, chronic pain, depression, anxiety, insomnia and various other health concerns.